river06/leetcode2/README.md

 #### `parenthesis series`
 - **valid parentheses**: stack
+- **generate parentheses**: backtracking
+- **longest valid parentheses**:
+    - dynamic programming: discuss when last one is ( or )
+    - stack: keep track of last invalid position before the valid substrings
+    - two points: number of left should be greater than number of right.
+Otherwise reset.

 ## Arrays
 - **set matrix zeros**: use first row and column to keep flags